AbductiveLearning/ABLkit/docs/Intro/Basics.rst

 4. Define Evaluation Metrics

-    Define the metrics for measuring accuracy by inheriting from ``BaseMetric``.
+    Define the metrics by building a subclass of ``BaseMetric``.
+The metrics will specify how to measure performance during the training and testing of the ABL framework.

 5. Bridge learning and reasoning